10 Dining Room Table Lighting Ideas

 Types:

-1. Adjustable Arms Sconces: These allow you to direct light where it’s needed most.
+- Adjustable Arms Sconces: These can help you direct the light where you need it most.

-2. Swing Arm Sconces: Perfect for flexible lighting, ideal for reading or highlighting specific areas.
+- Swing Arm Sconces: Ideal for flexible lighting, excellent for reading and area spotlighting.

-4. Uplight Sconces: These fixtures cast light upwards, creating a warm ambient glow.
+- Uplight Scones – Uplight sconces cast light upwards, creating a warm ambient light.

 Best Practices: